en

 Manga, Anime, games, and Cosplay are all part of Japan’s popular culture and have quickly spread around the world creating a huge community of fans, or Otaku, everywhere.

-Visiting real Anime places in Japan is a unique way to explore the country.
-And this form of discovering the country is getting more popular among adventurous travelers tired of the typical tourist spots.
+Visiting real Anime spots in Japan is a unique way to explore the country.
+This form of discovering the country is getting more popular among adventurous travelers tired of the typical tourist places.

 You will be quite surprised by the things that await in Nagoya!